Viljandi JK Tulevik

-Viljandi Jalgpalliklubi Tulevik, commonly known as Viljandi Tulevik, or simply as Tulevik, is an Estonian football club based in Viljandi that competes in II liiga, the fourth tier of Estonian football.
+Viljandi Jalgpalliklubi Tulevik, commonly known as Viljandi Tulevik, or simply as Tulevik, is an Estonian football club based in Viljandi that competes in Esiliiga B, the third tier of Estonian football.
 The club's home ground is Viljandi linnastaadion.

 Founded in 1912 as Sports Association Tulevik (lit.
 'Future'), the club was disbanded in 1940 due to the Soviet occupation of Estonia and re-established in 1992 as one of the founding members of the Meistriliiga.
 The club has competed in the Estonian top division in 1992–1993, 1997–2010, 2015, and most recently from 2017 until 2021.

 History

 Early history (1912–1940)

 Founded in 1912 as Spordiselts Tulevik (Sports Association 'Future), in part, by Heinrich Aviksoo, they began playing football in 1913 on a field by Lake Viljandi, where Viljandi linnastaadion was built in 1928.
-Interrupted by World War I and the Estonian War of Independence, Tulevik didn't resume playing football until 1927.
+Interrupted by World War I and the Estonian War of Independence, Tulevik did not resume playing football until 1927.
 In 1937, they won the Central division of the regional B klass.
 Following the Soviet occupation of Estonia in 1940, Tulevik was forced to disband.

 In 1977, Viljandi Linnameeskond was formed.
 The team was promoted to the Soviet Estonian Championship in 1981 and spent the next decade within the top two tiers.